ocodo/arcconstrukt/webassets/tutorial/tutorial.md

 ## Saving an editable composition

-From the Action Menu, you can choose **Save ArcMachine** this is the editable format that ArcConstrukt uses.
+From the Action Menu, you can choose **Save ArcMachine**.
+This saves to the editable format which ArcConstrukt uses.

 ## Loading and Sharing ArcMachines